arnvsnigi/intel-oneAPI/README.md

 ## Step-by-Step Code Execution Instructions:
 ## Inference
 We utilized MXNet as our framework for carrying out the process of inference.
-To grasp the usage of the aforementioned models for inference, please refer to the notebook titled "duc-inference” [inference](dependencies/inference.ipynb).
+To grasp the usage of the aforementioned models for inference, please refer to the notebook titled "inference” [inference](dependencies/inference.ipynb).
 Below, you will find a concise explanation of the inference procedure.
 ## Model
 The model ResNet101_DUC_HDC uses ResNet101 as a backend network with both Dense Upsampling Convolution (DUC) and Hybrid Dilated Convolution (HDC) techniques.